Margo-Kim/bootCamp2023/README.txt

 - git push <- just this because we already tracking (meaning that the branch was created via pull/clone from GH)
 - wen back to GH - big green button for compare/PR. clicked it.
 Filled out info.
 - (Somebody else should pull the branch and review it)
-- Merge pull request, delete branch
+- Merge pull request, delete branch xxxx

 Steps up to this point (Point A, 10:31 am):
 - Created some files